At Radius Security we invest in community matters because Community Matters. We are proud to support the following initiatives:

 Ariel Paguia Scholarship

 2017 Scholarship Recipient Daniel Nottingham.

 Ariel Paguia, a well-loved employee and member of the Radius Security family, lost his battle with cancer on September 22, 2008.
 He joined Radius Security in 2005, serving with distinction in our service department, and was greatly respected by his colleagues for his kind spirit, dedication to his work, and devotion to his family.

 The Ariel Paguia Scholarship works to recognize similar qualities in the family members of company employees, and assist them in their pursuit of post-secondary education.

-Congratulations to the 2017 recipient, Daniel Nottingham who 2 years into his degree in Journalism from Kwantlen Polytechnic University, with a 3.67 GPA.
+Congratulations to the 2017 recipient, Daniel Nottingham who is two years into his degree in journalism from Kwantlen Polytechnic University, with a 3.67 GPA.
 Congratulations are also due to our runner up, Benjamin Carris, who is pursuing a degree at McGill University in Chemical Engineering.
 We are so proud to be supporting these two young students in their academic endeavours.